 If a student earned less aid than was disbursed, the institution would be required to return a portion of the funds and the student would be required to return a portion of the funds.
-When Title IV funds are returned, the student borrower will owe a debit balance to the institution.
+When Title IV funds are returned, the student borrower will owe a debit balance to the institution if a refund has already been issued.